-- 12.6.1 An amendment to a motion must be relevant to the motion and will either be: - 12.6.1.1to refer the matter to an appropriate body or individual for consideration or reconsideration. - 12.6.1.2to leave out words. - 12.6.1.3 to leave out words and insert or add others; or - 12.6.1.4to insert or add words. - 12.6.2 An amendment cannot negate the motion. - 12.6.3 The protocol annexed to these Rules gives Elected Members guidance on proposing amendments. - 12.6.4 The Mayor may require an amendment to be put in writing and handed to him/her before it is discussed. - 12.6.5 Only one amendment may be moved and discussed at any one time.
-No further amendment may be moved until the amendment under discussion has been disposed of. - 12.6.6 If an amendment is not carried, other amendments to the original motion may be moved. - 12.6.7 If an amendment is carried, the motion as amended takes the place of the original motion.
+- 12.6.1.1to refer the matter to an appropriate body or individual for consideration or reconsideration. - 12.6.1.2to leave out words. - 12.6.1.3 to leave out words and insert or add others; or - 12.6.1.4to insert or add words. - 12.6.2 An amendment cannot negate the motion. - 12.6.3 The protocol annexed to these Rules gives Elected Members guidance on proposing amendments and Members are strongly encouraged to take account and follow the Protocol. - 12.6.4 The Mayor may require an amendment to be put in writing and handed to him/her before it is discussed. - 12.6.5 Only one amendment may be moved and discussed at any one time.
+No further amendment may be moved until the amendment under discussion has been disposed of. - 12.6.6 If an amendment is not carried, other amendments to the original motion may be moved.

+- 12.6.7 If an amendment is carried, the motion as amended takes the place of the original motion.
 This becomes the substantive motion to which any further amendments are moved. - 12.6.8 After an amendment has been carried, the Mayor will read out the amended motion before accepting any further amendments, or if there are none, put it to the vote. - 12.6.9 A Member may withdraw an amendment which they have moved without notice with the consent of both the meeting and the seconder.
-The meeting's consent will be signified without discussion. - 12.6.10 No amendments to a motion or recommendation that relates to the Budget or Policy Framework may be moved unless written notice has been given by the Elected Member(s) proposing the amendment and has been delivered to the Monitoring Officer not later than 4.00pm on the second working day before the date of the meeting; not including the day of the meeting. - 12.6.11 A copy of the notice will be circulated to all Elected Members as soon as practicable after receipt.

-- 12.6.12 If the amendment is carried, this Rule does not apply to any further amendment(s). - 12.6.13 If the Mayor is satisfied that for reasons of urgency or for other good reason it is not practicable for notice to be given in accordance with this Rule, he/she may waive the requirement
+The meeting's consent will be signified without discussion. - 12.6.10 No amendments to a motion or recommendation that relates to the Budget or Policy Framework may be moved unless written notice has been given by the Elected Member(s) proposing the amendment and has been delivered to the Monitoring Officer not later than 4.00pm on the second working day before the date of the meeting; not including the day of the meeting.
+All Elected Members are strongly encouraged to give notice of an amendment to a motion or recommendation to the Monitoring Officer not later than 2.00pm on the day of the meeting as per the Protocol annexed to these rules. - 12.6.11 A copy of the notice will be circulated to all Elected Members as soon as practicable after receipt. - 12.6.12 If the amendment is carried, this Rule does not apply to any further amendment(s). - 12.6.13 If the Mayor is satisfied that for reasons of urgency or for other good reason it is not practicable for notice to be given in accordance with this Rule, he/she may waive the requirement